Klein four-group: Presentations

 On a Rubik's Cube, the "4 dots" pattern can be made in three ways (for example, M2 U2 M2 U2 F2 M2 F2), depending on the pair of faces that are left blank; these three positions together with the solved position form an example of the Klein group, with the solved position serving as the identity.
+Additionally, the last step of Domino Reduction (the most popular Fewest Move solving method) can be thought of as reduction of one middle (also known as slice) layer from $A_4$ to $V$ to the trivial group (solved).
+In this context, $V$ represents the group of Slice layer states in which two sets of two edges are swapped.

 Geometry

 V is the symmetry group of this cross: flipping it horizontally (a) or vertically (b) or both (ab) leaves it unchanged.
 A quarter-turn changes it.

 In two dimensions, the Klein four-group is the symmetry group of a rhombus and of rectangles that are not squares, the four elements being the identity, the vertical reflection, the horizontal reflection, and a 180° rotation.

 In three dimensions, there are three different symmetry groups that are algebraically the Klein four-group: